grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/selection/selection-get.md

 ---
 title: 'Selection.get(index)'
-excerpt: 'Retrieve the Element matched by the selector.'
+description: 'Retrieve the Element matched by the selector.'
 ---

 # Selection.get(index)